avalanche1/Meteor-Best-Practices/README.md

 This Guide is intended to help Meteor developers share their best practices for building most efficient and robust Meteor applications.
 Information provided here comes from Meteor experts and is proven by positive usage experience in the Meteor community.
-*Please note that some of the techniques may prove hard to grasp for Meteor beginners and moderate experience with Meteor is advised*
+*Please note that some of the techniques may prove hard to grasp for Meteor beginners and moderate experience with Meteor is advised.*

 ##Application Design
 - [ ] *Describe Component Design*